Ransomware Protection

 Figure 64.
 Selecting Dr.Web reaction

-Allow—all the applications are allowed to modify user's files.
+Allow—all the applications are allowed to modify user files.

-Block—all the applications are not allowed to encrypt user's files.
+Block—all the applications are not allowed to encrypt user files.
 This mode is enabled by default.
-When an application attempts to encrypt user's files the following notification will be shown:
+When an application attempts to encrypt the user files following notification will be shown:

 Figure 65.
-Notification example with a blocked application attempt to modify user's files
+Notification example with a blocked application attempt to modify user files

-Ask—when an application attempts to encrypt a user's file, a notification appears, where you can prevent the encryption or ignore it:
+Ask—when an application attempts to encrypt a user file, a notification appears, where you can prevent the encryption or ignore it:

 Figure 66.
-Notification example with an application attempt to modify user's files
+Notification example with an application attempt to modify user files

 If you close the notification window, the application will not be neutralized.